yggdrasilradio/rpilights/README.md

 The command "make" should build the "rpilights" command, but it won't work properly until you configure the map.txt file to reflect the physical layout of your LED display.

+The "snow" animation vertically scrolls the graphic data in the file snow/snow.gif.rgb.
+This file is generated from the script gif2rgb via the command "gif2rgb snow.gif" -- make your own file with the dimensions of your display, as the existing data may not match those dimensions.

 ### map.txt file

 The "map.txt" file describes the physical layout of your LED lights as an ASCII picture, viewed from the back of the display.